Wheeler Centre: Hot Desk Fellowships

 The Wheeler Centre Hot Desk Fellowships were first awarded in 2012, supported by the Readings Foundation.
-In 2103, 20 fellowships were granted, whereby each recipient would receive a A$1,000 payment, and a workspace in the Wheeler Centre for two months.
+In 2013, 20 fellowships were granted, whereby each recipient would receive a A$1,000 payment, and a workspace in the Wheeler Centre for two months.
 The fellowships were created to allow writers the space to write, along with some support from the centre's resident organisations, and the opportunity to have their work published on the Wheeler Centre website.

-In 2019, in addition to the 20 Hot Desk Fellowships, three Hot Desk Fellows were granted Norma Redpath Studio residencies: are fiction writer Geetha Balakrishnan from New South Wales, creative non-fiction writer Rebecca Giggs from Western Australia, and poet Yvette Holt from the Northern Territory.
+In 2019, in addition to the 20 Hot Desk Fellowships, three Hot Desk Fellows were granted Norma Redpath Studio residencies: fiction writer Geetha Balakrishnan from New South Wales; creative non-fiction writer Rebecca Giggs from Western Australia; and poet Yvette Holt from the Northern Territory.
 There was also an additional Playwright Hot Desk Fellowship, an ongoing award for an emerging female playwright.